SEARCH: Wednesday, September 08, 2010

 BENEFITS OF NEIGHBORHOOD EXERCISE

-Convenience: It's a lot more convenient -- and certainly cheaper -- to exercise in your neighborhood than to join a gym.
-You don't have to pack up a towel and a change of clothes.
+Convenience: It's a lot more convenient -- and certainly cheaper! -- to exercise in your neighborhood than to join a gym.
+You don't have to pack up a change of clothes.
 You don't waste time driving to and from the gym, or waiting on a machine or treadmill once you get there.

-Meet new people: Ever notice that when you're walking or jogging that other people seem to be more likely to smile and say hello?
-Of course, this can backfire, too.
-If you are racing along on the sidewalk on your bike or rollerblades, then you'll make some enemies with people who are just walking.
-But, certainly you're more likely to meet new people if you are outside as opposed to sitting on the couch in your house.
+Meet new people: Ever notice that when you're walking or jogging in your neighborhood that other people seem to be more likely to smile and say hello?
+Of course, if you are racing along on the sidewalk on your bike or rollerblades, then you might make some enemies with people who are just walking.
+But, certainly you're more likely to meet new people if you're outside as opposed to sitting on the couch in your house.

 MAKING NEIGHBORHOOD EXERCISE WORK FOR YOU